-A few days ago, it was reported that LG will step on the brake and will manufacture fewer phones per year.
-After one of the directors of the South Korean technology major hinted company’s new strategy, another big company has revealed more about its future plan in the short and medium term is Sony.
+A few days ago, it was reported that LG would step on the brake and would manufacture fewer phones per year.
+After one of the directors of the South Korean technology major hinted company’s new strategy, another big company revealed more about its future plan in the short and medium term is Sony.

-Sony CEO Kaz Hirai has now confirmed that his company will continue to make Xperia-branded smartphones going forward.
-Here we will tell you more about what he said and how this decision could be interpreted that will undoubtedly affect the regular fans of the Xperia Series, but also, within the company itself.
+Sony CEO Kaz Hirai has confirmed that his company will continue to make Xperia-branded smartphones.
+Here we will tell you more about what he said and how this decision could be interpreted will undoubtedly affect the regular fans of the Xperia Series, but also within the company itself.
 Will they be successful changes or not?

 Dismantling the rumors